Ivan Mihailov

-During the Cold War, Mihaylov lived in Italy, while the emigrant Macedonian Patriotic Organization in the USA and Canada, worked under his guidance, on the old IMRO's goal of an independent Macedonia.
-This was acknowledged by a CIA analyst report from 1953, which dubbed the MPO as "the US branch of the IMRO", and asserted that it acted as a money raising organ to support Mihaylov's activity.
-At the beginning of the fall of communism and the breakup of Yugoslavia, only a months before his death in 1990, he kept insisting: "I am Bulgarian from Macedonia" and "I would recommend to the young people in Macedonia to hold on to the fact that we have been Bulgarians for thousand years."
-Thus, rejecting the 20th century Macedonian national separatism, based especially on the Yugoslav communist partisans' activity during WWII, and on Bulgarophobia, Mihaylov was considered bulgarophile traitor and fascist in Communist Yugoslavia.
-He is still regarded as such in what is today North Macedonia, because Yugoslav communism and Macedonian nationalism are closely related.
-He was regarded as an Axis collaborator in Communist Bulgaria, but has been rehabilitated later, supporting its narrative that negates the existence of a widespread Macedonian national identity before the end of World War II.
+During the Cold War, Mihaylov lived in Italy while the emigrant Macedonian Patriotic Organization in the US and Canada worked under his guidance on the old IMRO's goal of an independent Macedonia.
+This was acknowledged by a CIA report from 1953, which dubbed the MPO as "the US branch of the IMRO" and asserted that it acted as a money-raising organ to support Mihaylov's activity.
+At the beginning of the fall of communism and the breakup of Yugoslavia, only a month before his death in 1990, he kept insisting: "I am a Bulgarian from Macedonia" and "I would recommend to the young people in Macedonia to hold on to the fact that we have been Bulgarians for a thousand years."
+Mihaylov was considered a Bulgarophile traitor and fascist in Communist Yugoslavia.
+He is still regarded as such in what is today North Macedonia, while the organization he led is seen as a controversial Bulgarian organization because its ideas clash with the Yugoslav Macedonian nation-building narrative.
+According to Bulgarian historian Chavdar Marinov, Mihaylov was regarded as a Nazi collaborator in Communist Bulgaria.
+He was later partially rehabilitated there, supporting the Bulgarian narrative that negates the existence of a widespread Macedonian national identity before the end of World War II and he has been fully rehabilitated today.

-Mihaylov is the author of 4 volumes of Memoirs and a number of articles and pamphlets such as "Macedonia - Switzerland in the Balkans", "Stalin and the Macedonian Question", as well as other materials describing the Macedonian struggle for freedom.
+Mihaylov is the author of four volumes of memoirs and a number of articles and pamphlets, such as "Macedonia: Switzerland of the Balkans", "Stalin and the Macedonian Question", as well as other materials describing the Macedonian struggle for freedom.

 Biography

 Early years

-Ivan Mihaylov was born on 26 August 1896 in the village of Novo Selo (Štip Municipality) (today a quarter of Štip, North Macedonia), in the Kosovo Vilayet of the Ottoman Empire.
+Ivan Mihaylov was born on 26 August 1896 in the village of Novo Selo (today a quarter of Štip, North Macedonia), in the Kosovo vilayet of the Ottoman Empire.
 Mihaylov studied at the Bulgarian Men's High School in Thessaloniki up until the Second Balkan War (1913), when the school was closed by the new Greek administration.
 He later continued his schooling at a Serbian school in Skopje, then in the Kingdom of Serbia.
 A scholarship was offered to him by the Serbian Ministry of Education to pursue a degree at a European university, but he declined.
 During the First World War, he enlisted in the Bulgarian Army, which occupied the region at the time.
 After the end of the war, Mihaylov emigrated to Bulgaria, settling in Sofia.
 Here he began studying law at the Sofia University.
 It was at this time that he was offered to work as personal secretary to the then IMRO leader Todor Aleksandrov.